-Back in May 2015, on a trip out to the Funding Circle office in San Francisco, a colleague and I drove up the coast for the weekend to meet some other 'Circlers' in Mendocino and then back through the Redwood forests.
+Back in May 2015, on a trip out to the Funding Circle office in San Francisco, a colleague and I drove up the coast for the weekend to meet some other 'Circlers' in Mendocino and then back down through the Redwood forests.
 At the start of the weekend, I bought my first medium format film camera—a beautiful Bronica S2—at Seawood Photo in San Anselmo.

 Over the course of that weekend I shot my first film in a few of the stunning places we visited and absolutely adored the feel and handling of the Bronica.
 Sadly, when I got back to the UK and had that first roll of film processed, every single frame was out of focus to a greater or lesser extent.
 Another test roll shot and a trip to a repair shop in London later and it was confirmed: the ground glass was out of alignment and the cost of repair was almost as much as I paid for the camera.
 Thankfully Seawood Photo were great about it and I had another work trip booked a couple of months later so was able to return the camera for a refund.